Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 Simply paste your desired headline into the preview box and your headline will show up as it would in the google search results.

-moz title tag tool
+screenshot of moz title tag tool

-moz title tag preview tool
+screenshot of moz title tag preview tool

 Please remember that your title tag (the headline that shows up on google) does not necessarily need to be the exact replica of your blog post headline.